 Whether running a call center or integrating with its core banking system, a credit union or community bank achieves peace of mind knowing they have a broad digital and in-branch communications strategy that’s not going to break nor disrupt their current environment.

 Where to learn more

 Learn more about these strategies in our on-demand webinar How CFIs can fight back against Fraud, where we covered:

 - Why the rise in fraud is alarming for community banks and credit unions

 - Why phone, Texting, Video calling, and Real-time photo ID identification are now strongly preferred over email as methods of multi-factor authentication (MFA)

 - How you can easily authenticate your members’ identity using Text-based MFA

 - Examples of call center agents preventing fraud when Texting mobile phone callers

-To sign up for the webinar click here:
+To watch the webinar click here: